-Form of ownership and/or management of the site upon completion.

 A Phasing Plan that describes the timing and sequence for construction of the residences.
 Include a Project Schedule with milestone dates for completing permitting and construction tasks from the date of award.

 A Marketing Plan that contains the following information: